How to encourage kids to play independently

 3. Alternate independent play with time spent together

 It’s unrealistic to expect young kids to play on their own all the time!
-They need our time and attention to feel safe and connected.

-And it worked great for keeping the kids happy while also encouraging them to play independently!
+This works great for keeping the kids happy while also encouraging them to play independently!

 4. Start the activity together